 The changing business needs are evident in the growth of non-interest revenue (NIR) wherein platform banking has been a focus area.
 This, coupled with the Bank's growing use of data have seen an improvement in NIR of 22.4%.
 The rebound in economic activity has also contributed to the growth in trading revenue by 34.4% as the Bank continues to support its clients trade, both regional and international.
 This is achieved through the Global Markets business as well as the Africa China trade partnership led by the Business and Commercial Clients (BCC) segment.
-Improvement in client engage through predictive analytics have seen an uplift in revenue by P40 million in 2022 alone.
+Improvement in client engagements, which have been led by data insights allowing the Bank to engage through predictive analytics have seen an uplift in revenue by P40 million in 2022 alone.